dtim-upc/DCORE/README.md

 ### Unmanaged dependencies: CORE

-This project depends on [CORE](https://github.com/CORE-cer/CORE).
-The project currently depends on CORE's JAR since CORE's project uses `gradle` while we are using `sbt`.
+The project currently depends on the `jar`s since CORE's project uses `gradle` while we are using `sbt`.
-The current setup uses the JAR from `/lib` which has been created through the `gradle fatJar` from [CORE (fork)](https://github.com/dtim-upc/CORE).

 In the future, we could properly integrate both projects:
   - (a) Add CORE as a submodule and upgrade `build.sbt` to build it.
   - (b) Publish CORE to a centralized repository e.g. Maven Central and add it to `DCORE` as a remote dependency.